-#7 Updated by Markus Jobst about 3 years ago
+#7 Updated by Markus Jobst over 3 years ago

 Since the last entry, the Oracle fixes have been validated.
 Some Austrian geodata providers connected with their Oracle and it worked.
 Please follow the pull request and its given tickets if you are interested in this topic: https://github.com/geonetwork/core-geonetwork/pull/1968